-- (i) To facilitate the ascertainment of the truth the court shall exercise control over the questioning of vulnerable witnesses and may do so by: - a. ensuring that questions are kept simple and stated in a form appropriate to the comprehension and developmental level of the vulnerable witness; - b.protecting vulnerable witness from harassment or undue embarrassment, character assassination, aggressive questioning, and ensure that dignity of the witness is maintained at all times during the trial;60 - c. avoiding waste of time by declining questions which the court considers unacceptable due to their being improper, unfair, misleading, needless, unconnected to the case, repetitive or expressed in language that is too complicated for the witness to understand. - d.allowing the vulnerable witness to testify in a narrative form. - e. in cases involving multiple accused persons or defendants, take steps to minimize repetition of questions, and the court may require counsels for different parties to provide questions in advance from all the counsels. - f. in cases involving sexual offences against child victims,
+- (i) To facilitate the ascertainment of the truth the court shall exercise control over the questioning of vulnerable witnesses and may do so by: - a. ensuring that questions are kept simple and stated in a form appropriate to the comprehension and developmental level of the vulnerable witness; - b.protecting vulnerable witness from harassment or undue embarrassment, character assassination, aggressive questioning, and ensure that dignity of the witness is maintained at all times during the trial;61 - c. avoiding waste of time by declining questions which the court considers unacceptable due to their being improper, unfair, misleading, needless, unconnected to the case, repetitive or expressed in language that is too complicated for the witness to understand. - d. allowing the vulnerable witness to testify in a narrative form. - e. in cases involving multiple accused persons or defendants, take steps to minimize repetition of questions, and the court may require counsels for different parties to provide questions in advance from all the counsels. - f. in cases involving sexual offences against child victims, ensuring that questions are put to the child victim only through the court.62

-58 Model Guidelines Under Section 39 of The Protection of Children from Sexual Offences Act, 2012.
+59Model Guidelines Under Section 39 of The Protection of Children from Sexual Offences Act, 2012.